bluescarni/mppp/doc/sphinx/index.rst

 The `MPIR <http://mpir.org/>`__ fork of GMP can also be used as a drop-in replacement for GMP.
-In order to interoperate with the ``long double`` C++ type, mp++ optionally depends on the `GNU MPFR <http://www.mpfr.org>`__ multiprecision floating-point library (see the :ref:`configuration <index_configuration>` section below).
+In order to interoperate with the ``long double`` C++ type, mp++ optionally depends on the `GNU MPFR <http://www.mpfr.org>`__ multiprecision floating-point library (see the :ref:`configuration <index_configuration>` section below - MPFR 3 or a later version is required).
 In order to compile the benchmark suite, the `Boost <http://www.boost.org/>`__ C++ libraries are required.

-In order to use mp++, you only have to include the ``mp++.hpp`` header in your project and to link to the GMP library when compiling.
-E.g., on a Unix-like operating system with GCC you would compile your executable as:
+In order to use mp++, you only have to include the ``mp++.hpp`` header in your project and link to the GMP library when compiling.
+E.g., on a Unix-like operating system with GCC, you would compile your executable as:

 .. code-block:: console